david-yz-liu/memory-viz/docs/docs/06-cli.md

 where `<path-to-file>` is the path to a file containing MemoryViz-compatible JSON.
 If a file path is not provided, the CLI will take input from standard input.

-By default, the SVG is saved in the current working directory.
-See the "Options" section below for more output options.
+You may also specify an output path using the `--output` option (see below).
+If no output path is provided, the CLI will print to standard output.

-NOTE: If you choose not to provide a file path and are typing JSON directly into the terminal, you need to signal the end of your input.
+NOTE: If you are typing JSON directly into the terminal, you need to use `Ctrl + D` to signal the end of your input.

--   **macOS, Linux:** `Ctrl + D`
--   **Windows:** `Enter` followed by either
-    -   `Ctrl + D`, or
-    -   `Ctrl + Z` and then `Enter`

 ## Options